-Karen LaRose, a teaching associate in the Intrapersonal Dynamics course for the Master of Science in Negotiation and Conflict Resolution (NECR) program, is a mediator and business consultant working with startups, family businesses, and partnerships.
+Karen LaRose is a mediator and business consultant working with startups, family businesses, and partnerships.
+She is currently developing a course for the Negotiation and Conflict Resolution program that will be offered in Fall 2021.
 She earned her NECR master’s at Columbia University where her thesis took a look at “Families in Business: Conflict in a Dynamical System.”

 While studying at Columbia University, LaRose previously served as program coordinator and assistant researcher at Advanced Consortium on Cooperation, Conflict, and Complexity (AC4) at Columbia University, and as Research Assistant at the Morton Deutsch International Center for Cooperation and Conflict Resolution.
 LaRose has taught at The Middlebury Institute of International Studies at Monterrey, and mediates with the Connecticut Children's Law Center in Hartford, CT.
 In addition to mediating and consulting, she currently serves as a part of the management team at a utility-focused technology startup, iRestore.